angular/angular/aio/content/guide/workspace-config.md

 *   Removing comments and dead code
 *   Rewriting code to use short, mangled names (minification)

 You can define and name additional alternate configurations (such as `stage`, for instance) appropriate to your development process.
-Some examples of different build configurations are `stable`, `archive` and `next` used by AIO itself, and the individual locale-specific configurations required for building localized versions of an application.
+Some examples of different build configurations are `stable`, `archive`, and `next` used by AIO itself, and the individual locale-specific configurations required for building localized versions of an application.
 For details, see [Internationalization (i18n)][AioGuideI18nCommonMerge].

 You can select an alternate configuration by passing its name to the `--configuration` command line flag.